ntcrz/Riverdale-Nails-SPA-INC-II/README.md

 # Riverdale Nails Spa

-A responsive website for a fictional nail salon created using HTML and CSS.
+This project is a website I created based on a printed menu from Riverdale Nails Spa.
+The goal was to practice converting business information into a responsive, multi-page website using HTML and CSS.
+This project is for educational and portfolio purposes and is not the salon's official website.

 ## Features